 A dental bridge is comprised of two or more crowns that help bridge a gap between missing teeth by being attached to two of your natural teeth.
 These anchoring teeth are called abutment teeth and help hold the restoration in place for a complete and healthy-looking smile.
 Dental bridges can also be made from a variety of materials, but porcelain is among the most popular.

-Patients can expect to get their dental bridge over the course of a couple of visits to our office.
+Patients can expect to get their dental bridge over the course of a couple of visits to our dental office.
 If you’d like, you can visit us for a consultation to first discuss whether or not this treatment is the right choice for you.
 This allows you the chance to ask any questions you may have, and for us to walk you through your unique timeline.

 After you decide a dental bridge is the right choice for you, we’ll begin by preparing your abutment teeth by recontouring them so they can hold bridge in place.
 Next, we’ll take impressions of your teeth that will be sent off to a dental lab to make your permanent bridge.
 In the meantime, we’ll make a temporary bridge to protect your exposed teeth and fill in the gap.